DAB0mB/angular-ecmascript/README.md

 - `$delegate` will be injected automatically so no need to specify it.
 - Note that the `decorate` method must be implemented, otherwise an error will be thrown during load time.
+- No need to return the `$delegate` object, it should be handled automatically.

 ```js
 import { Decorator } from 'angular-ecmascript/module-helpers';